 Whenever possible, before undertaking the notarial work, I use my best endeavours to clarify the nature and amount of the charges, including payments to be made on your behalf, so that there is no misunderstanding between us.
 Sometimes the actual requirements of the notarial client only become apparent during or at the end of our first meeting which is why clients are asked to read these Terms and Conditions at the start of the meeting.

-In most of the cases that I deal with that do not require any further document preparation on my part I charge a fixed fee of £90 per document.
-For matters dealing with the issue of a simple notarial certificate such as verifiying the signature to a company document I charge a fixed fee of £55 plus VAT for each associated or related document.
-This fee covers the time spent in the first meeting during which we clear the I.D. requirements, deal with the notarisation work and, later, the completion of my notarial records.
-I also charge for out of pocket expenses, for example for telephone calls, copying fees, postages and/or courier charges.
+In most of the cases that I deal with that do not require any further document preparation or a separate notarial certificate I charge a fixed fee of £90 per document.
+For matters dealing with the issue of a simple notarial certificate such as verifiying the signature to a company document I charge a fixed fee of £126.00.
+This fee covers the time spent in the first meeting during which I clear the I.D. requirements, deal with the notarisation work and, later, the completion of my notarial records.
+I reserve the right to charge for out of pocket expenses, for example for telephone calls, copying fees, postages and/or courier charges.
 Please be aware that all notarised documents are now sent by Royal Mail Special Delivery for which the charge for mid-day delivery is £7.00 rising to £19.50 (if weighing less than 100 grams) for 09:00a.m. delivery.
 I do not charge VAT on my fees.

-Other more complex and perhaps more formal matters requiring the preparation and drafting of notarial documents, or, for example, investigation into jurisdiction or domicile, justify the calculation of the notarial fees incurred.
-For this work the notarial charge is based on the time it takes to complete the various parts of the transaction (including travelling or waiting time), at the rate of £195 per hour plus VAT, as an alternative and in substitution for the fixed fee.
+Other formal, and perhaps more complex matters, which require the preparation and drafting of notarial documents, or, for example, investigation into jurisdiction or domicile, justify a different approach in the calculation of the notarial fees incurred.
+For this work the notarial charge is based on the time it takes to complete the various parts of the transaction (including travelling or waiting time), at the rate of £210 per hour, as an alternative and in substitution for the fixed fee.
 Other situations can arise which attract a base charge of £90.00 but additional work then ensues which attracts a ‘cost of time’ charge in addition.
 For example there may be extended attendances, or a large number of documents, numerous phone calls and/or emails, which incur extra time and, therefore, cost.
-As before, telephone calls, copying fees, special delivery postages, the binding of documents or other administrative functions, and/or courier charges are added if appropriate.
+As before, telephone calls, copying fees, special delivery postages, the binding of documents or other administrative functions, and/or courier charges, are added if appropriate.

 It is a condition of my retainer that my fee, including any payments made by me at the request of or on behalf of the client, is discharged before the notarised document or documents are delivered to the client.

-If legalisation is required, either at the Foreign and Commonwealth Office (FCO) and/or one of the embassies or consulates I charge £75.00 plus VAT for dealing with this.
-I use the services of a specialist legalisation firm as my agent who charge £14.50 plus VAT per document.
+If legalisation is required, either at the Foreign and Commonwealth Office (FCO) and/or one of the embassies or consulates I make an extra charge of £90.00 for dealing with this.
+I use the services of a specialist legalisation firm (CDN Consular Services) as my agent who currently charge a minimum of £14.50 plus VAT per document.
 In addition you will also have to pay the FCO prescribed fees ranging from £30.00 to £75.00 according to the speed of service required (as to which see below), and postage costs.
 The fees payable to the embassies and consulates vary greatly, as to both amount and method of payment.
 For example, the legalisation of a private document at the UAE Consulate costs £20 but the legalisation of a commercial document will cost £410.00 and will take 14 days or so.

 The Legalization Department of the FCO has moved from London to Milton Keynes.